department-of-veterans-affairs/vets-design-system-documentation/src/_about/contributing/index.md

 When considering if a component or pattern should be added to the design system there are a few criteria that define a “good” candidate:

-1. The component/pattern is already being used on more than one page on VA.gov, or the designer can give examples of multiple places the component could be used
+1. The component or pattern is already being used on more than one page on VA.gov, or the designer can give examples of multiple places the component could be used.
-2. The component/pattern is different in more than one major way than existing components in the design system, if the component is only different in color or format, for instance, then it would be better as a variant of the existing component.
+2. The component or pattern is different in more than one major way than existing components in the design system, if the component is only different in color or format, for instance, then it would be better as a variant of the existing component.
 Note that variants of existing components should also go through this experimental process.
 3. Our existing components and patterns will not solve the user problems sufficiently.

 {% include _site-in-this-section.html %}